mattermost/mattermost-handbook/operations/operations/mlt-cadence/README.md

 #### Pre-work

-* (Vice-Chair) Agenda drafted based on queued topics in a central google docs sheet
+* (Vice-Chair) Agenda drafted based on queued topics in a central Google Doc
 * (Owner) Prepare narrative document for the meeting

 #### Process